-You’re home from the hospital with your baby and settling into a new normal.
+Your baby has finally arrived and you’re settling into a new normal.
 You’re probably tired, establishing new routines for your family, and wondering when you’ll be able to take a nice, long shower again.

-This period of adjustment can be stressful.
-We checked in with veteran pediatrician Dr. Jaime Edelstein, MD and his colleague Dr. Ernest Erdmann, MD of Gables Pediatrics to get their take on some of the most important things to remember after bringing your new baby home.
+To help you adjust to during this wonderful (and often stressful) time, we checked in with veteran pediatrician Dr. Jaime Edelstein, MD and his colleague Dr. Ernest Erdmann, MD of Gables Pediatrics.
+Here’s their take on five of the most important things to remember after baby joins the family.

 Monitor Your Mood

 Hormonal changes, along with getting less sleep and adjusting to a new lifestyle often lead to “baby blues”, a change in mood marked by sadness and tearfulness.
 Baby blues are common and usually resolve with time.
 But when the blues feel overwhelmingly intense and affect your ability to function, bond with your baby, or care for your baby, it’s important to rule out postpartum depression (PPD).
 Each year PPD affects an average of 15% of women in the U.S.

 As a pediatrician seeing parents and their new babies frequently, Edelstein keeps an eye out for PPD.
 “It’s important for pediatricians to observe the mother and how she interacts with her baby, as well as how the parents interact with each other.
 Family dynamics can offer clues to how things are going.”
 Edelstein also encourages fathers or other caregivers to look out for mothers’ wellbeing and seek guidance if they’re worried about PPD.

 Support for Siblings